 Ozona is a very small town located in the state of Texas.
 With a population of 2,663 people and just one neighborhood, Ozona is the 557th largest community in Texas.

-Ozona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ozona is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ozona is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Ozona who work in teaching (24.21%), management occupations (18.14%), and office and administrative support (9.68%).

 The per capita income in Ozona in 2022 was $37,958, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $151,832 for a family of four.
 However, Ozona contains both very wealthy and poor people as well.